-Due to the fact that the Company started operations in 2014, we have not yet been subject to any inspections.
-Based on the above legislation, we expect to be inspected in 2016.
+Due to the fact that the Company started operations in 2014, we have not yet been subject to any completed inspections.
+We are

 Declaration on quality control system and independence policy

 The Danish Auditors Act and the standards on auditing prescribe that an approved audit firm is required to maintain a quality control system and must be able to document the use thereof.